mr-shakib/open-routine/README.md

 Type your batch — `60_C` — and your week appears.
 Instantly, offline, with no account required.

-> ⚠️ **Status: early.** The backend is implemented and tested; the Flutter app is scaffolded but not yet built.
-See [backend/README.md](backend/README.md) to run the API.

 ---

 ## What it does